 Are you hiding behind texting to avoid emotional intimacy?
 Are you too intimidated to have meaningful face-to-face conversations or too scared to go on an actual date?
 These are messages you could be sending if you continually choose texting—the most impersonal form of communication—as your primary form of communication.

 Dating is all about creating a connection with someone, so save texting for conveying short bits of information or playful banter and talk about the funny stories and deep questions during phone calls and date nights.
 If you use all your conversation topics via text, what’s left to talk about when you’re actually together?
-And I highly discourage asking for dates via text message—find the courage to call or talk to him or her in person.

 Finally, never reveal embarrassing or extremely personal information over text message.
 Texts can be read over and over again and shared with multiple people.